-Black buck poaching case: Court to pronounce judgment today; Salman Khan and other accused arrive in Jodhpur - Firstpost
+Blackbuck poaching case: Court to pronounce judgment today; Salman Khan and other accused arrive in Jodhpur - Firstpost

 “Prosecution has failed to prove the allegations.
 It engaged in tampering and fabricating evidence and documents as well as roping in fake witnesses to prove its case," he said.

-"It even failed to prove that the black bucks were killed by gunshots.
+"It even failed to prove that the blackbucks were killed by gunshots.
 Hence, such an investigation cannot be trusted," Saraswat said.

 Salman: The blue-eyed boy of Bollywood.
 The man who can make & break careers. #EpicentrePlus with @shreyadhoundial | #SalmanVerdict. pic.twitter.com/tN23Z9TzVd